The Cost of Moving to Turkey

 - Metro fare costs about $1 per ride.

 Cost of Other Utilities and Amenities in Turkey

 Apart from accommodation, food, and commute, several other expenses would add to your living expenses in Turkey.
 Factors like electricity, plumbing, car repair, clothing, childcare, gym, personal care, entertainment, and so on, can rack up huge bills and add to your cost of living in Turkey.
-It is necessary to make a prudent, informed decision in this regard.
+It’s necessary to make a prudent, informed decision in this regard.

 - A monthly gym membership would cost you at least $20 per month, depending on the location of the gym and the quality,

-- Car repair can cost 100-200TL per day, in-car garages, and workshops.
+- Car repair can cost $15-$25 per day, in-car garages, and workshops,

-Having traced the cost of necessities in Turkey in detail, it is needless to say that Turkey is a great place to move to and settle in.
+Having traced the cost of necessities in Turkey in detail, it’s needless to say that Turkey is a great place to move to and settle in.
 Being cheaper than 92% of countries in the world, Turkey takes the cake for being one of the most affordable places in the world to comfortably live in.
-Turkey has a high quality of life thanks to its top-notch health services, safety, climatic conditions, and multicultural atmosphere, among many other factors.
+Turkey has a high quality of life thanks to its top-notch healthcare services, safety, climatic conditions, and multicultural atmosphere, among many other factors.